 On May 17, 2014 I crossed the finish line of my first marathon at the Great Wall of China.
 Before the year was out, I’d also finished marathons San Francisco and Seattle.
 While all those 5k’s in my early 30s never quite made me feel like A Runner, Marathoner was more comfortable than I’d expected.
 At the age of 37, I’d not only reinvented myself, but found myself.

 My racing prowess continued to grow.
 With the encouragement of Run the Edge‘s Run the Year community, I ran more than 2015 miles in 2015, a feat that put the ultra-marathon — any distance above 26.2 miles (42.1km) — in my sights.
 I completed four in 2016, including an audacious 100-miler.

 I am a proud mid-packer.
-I am not sub-elite, and I am not placing in my age group.
 This is important because that means I am in the majority.
-A weekend warrior juggling a high-stress corporate job, and building a house, and tending to my marriage and other relationships, and running upwards of 50 miles on most weeks.
+A weekend warrior juggling a high-stress corporate job while tending to my marriage and other relationships, and running upwards of 50 miles on most weeks.
 While it takes a special kind of person to qualify for Boston, or run a sub-3 hour marathon, anyone — absolutely anyone — can cross a finish line of any distance.
-And it’s the finish lines, not the clock, that will change your life for the better.
+If they have the courage to get to the start.
+This blog is all about helping people get there.